-Your participating local lenders are going to be your best source of information regarding the application requirements and terms of the new payroll protection loans for churches and nonprofits.
+Your participating local lenders are your best source of information regarding the application requirements and terms of the new payroll protection loans for churches and nonprofits.
 As you reach out to them for guidance, bear in mind that they are doing business during a life‑threatening pandemic.
 Many financial institutions have closed public access to their buildings, allowing customers to enter by appointment only.
-Whether by phone, email, or in person, minister to them personally before you connect with them professionally, offering to pray for their needs, families, and work associates.
-Then explore the following questions:
+In addition, lenders are being overwhelmed by the sheer number of loan applicants seeking payroll assistance.
+Whether by phone, email, or in person, watch for the opportunity to minister to your lender personally before you connect with them professionally, offering to pray for their needs, families, and work associates.
+What information will you need your lender to provide?

-- When can we apply for a payroll protection loan under the new CARES Act?
-Can you send the application by email?
-Can we apply online?
+- How can we apply for a payroll protection loan under the new CARES Act?

-- How much can we borrow?
-What are the repayment terms of the loan?
+- What are the repayment terms of the loan?

-- Can you explain what we need to do to assure loan forgiveness?
+- What do we need to do to qualify for loan forgiveness?

 (3) Walk with Your Church Leaders through this Decision